Hadi-M-Ibrahim/Intro-To-Comp-Sci-Final/README.md

 # Intro-To-Comp-Sci-Final
-My Intro to Comp Sci Final Project
+My Intro to Comp Sci Final Project (Arrays where banned so I had to use a ton of Vars)